It’s one of the most frequently asked questions of those searching for raw canvas: should I choose cotton or linen for my artwork?

 - Can I afford not to spend more?

-For example, there are plenty of pre-wrapped economy canvas products on the market, and they’re readily available in craft and art supply stores.
+For example, there are plenty of pre-stretched economy canvas products on the market and they’re readily available in craft and art supply stores.
 However, the loose weave and low thread count of these canvases directly translates to a lower quality finished product that will sag over time.
-Further, they’re typically stretched over budget frames that warp, bend and weaken.
+Further, they’re typically stretched over non-keyable, budget frames that warp, bend and weaken.

 Where budget allows, linen is widely considered the better option.
 However, you should still feel comfortable choosing cotton so long as you go for the professional grade.